 – Misty Snell D.V.M. and owner of Pet Smart Animal Hosptial

 Paramedics rushed Father Canard to St. Elizabeth’s Hospital shortly after his aborted attempt to restrain King.
 The priest reportedly suffered major lacerations of the hands, face, and neck.
-He is expected to make a full recovery.
+Doctors are concerned he may contract cat scratch disease (CSD).
+The condition is caused by the bacterium Bartonella henselae.
+Some cats are carriers of the disease and may infect humans during an aggressive episode.
+As a precaution, St. Elizabeth’s Hospital is giving the priest antibiotics.

 King’s owner plans to bring the cat back to the barn.